 Soft Wax-Based Cores

-These pencils have a velvety-soft core, making them perfect for blending and layering colors.
+These pencils have a velvety-soft core, perfect for blending and layering colors.
 They are also less likely to create muddy colors than hard wax-based cores.

 Hard Wax-Based Cores

-These pencils have a harder core, making them great for detail work.
-However, they can be more difficult to blend and layer colors than softer cores.
+These pencils have a more rigid core, making them great for detail work.
+However, blending and layer colors can be more difficult than softer cores.

 Oil-Based Cores